-Specific information concerning oxygen consumption and reduced oxygen tolerances were not found for the important characterizing species within the biotope.
+Specific information concerning oxygen consumption and reduced oxygen tolerances were not found for the key characterizing species within the biotope.
 It is likely that as this biotope occurs in areas that are shallow and tidally flushed that re-oxygenation is likely, limiting the effects of any de-oxygenation events.
 However, this may mean that the species present have little exposure to low oxygen and may be sensitive to this pressure.
 Balanus crenatus, however, respires anaerobically so it can withstand some decrease in oxygen levels.
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is minimal, Balanus crenatus has a mean survival time of 3.2 days (Barnes et al., 1963) and this species is considered to be 'Not sensitive' to this pressure.
-Semibalanus balanoides can respire anaerobically, so they can tolerate some reduction in oxygen concentration (Newell, 1979).
-When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is maximal and desiccation stress is delanus and to be 'Not sensitive' to this pressure.
 Semibalanus balanoides can respire anaerobically, so they can tolerate some reduction in oxygen concentration (Newell, 1979).
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is low, Semibalanus balanoides have a mean survival time of 5 days (Barnes et al., 1963).

-In laboratory experiments, a reduction in the oxygen tension of seawater from 148mm Hg (air saturated seawater) to 50 mmHg rapidly resulted in reduced heart rate in limpets of the genus Patella (Marshall & McQuaid, 1993).
+In laboratory experiments a reduction in the oxygen tension of seawater from 148mm Hg (air saturated seawater) to 50mm Hg rapidly resulted in reduced heart rate in limpets of the genus Patella (Marshall & McQuaid, 1993).
 Heartbeat rate returned to normal in oxygenated water within two hours.
-Limpets can survive for a short time in anoxic seawater; Grenon & Walker, (1981) found that in oxygen-free water limpets could survive up to 36 hours, although Marshall & McQuaid (1989) found a lower tolerance for Patella granularis, which survived up to 11 hours in anoxic water.
-Therefore, some individuals may survive for one week at an oxygen concentration of 2 mg/l.
+Limpets can survive for a short time in anoxic seawater; Grenon & Walker, (1981) found that in oxygen free water limpets could survive up to 36 hours, although Marshall & McQuaid (1989) found a lower tolerance for Patella granularis, which survived up to 11 hours in anoxic water.
+Therefore, some individuals may survive for one week at an oxygen concentration of 2mg/l.
 However, Patella vulgata is able to respire in air, so would only be exposed to low oxygen in the water column intermittently during periods of tidal immersion.
 In addition, in areas of wave exposure and moderately strong current flow low oxygen levels in the water are unlikely to persist for very long.